Notalib/LYT/doc/test-script.md

     - 10: Log in on another device, keeping current session open as well.
 Add a book on the other device.
 Are the changes registered both places?

+    - 11: Do a search, click one of the books and then click the browsers back button.
+Does it display the last search result?
+Repeat using the applications back to search results - button.

 Playing books (linearly):